NewEthicker/Pi_Server/README.md

 This project utilizes a Raspberry Pi 3 to act as a server for communicating with an ESP8266 device.
 The server, implemented in Python using Flask, manages the interaction between the Raspberry Pi and the ESP8266.
 Additionally, the server serves a real-time webpage to display data received from the ESP8266.

+## 3D Pi Server Case

+The case for this Raspberry Pi server is designed using Onshape, a cloud-based CAD platform.
+You can download the case's design files and 3D print it to create a custom housing for your Raspberry Pi 3 server.

 ## Components

 - **Backend (Python):**